Digg-like and social bookmarking, list and source code

 - Code of connotea.org is open sourced.
 Was created in 2004 for scientists but available for all.

-Compared to H.N. it has the added effect of negative votes.
+- The Reddit ranking algorithm has the added effect of negative votes.
 The novelty is also a more important factor.
 Submitted links are often downvoted by competitors to promote their own links and go to spam basket.